About Data Architecture Online

 Presented by Donna Burbank

 With technological innovation and change occurring at an ever-increasing rate, it’s hard to keep track of what’s hype and what can provide practical value for your organization.
-Join this webinar to see the results of a recent DATAVERSITY survey on emerging trends in data architecture, along with practical commentary and advice from industry expert Donna Burbank.
+Join this session to see the results of a recent DATAVERSITY survey on emerging trends in Data Architecture, along with practical commentary and advice from industry expert Donna Burbank.

 9:00